SamarjeetSingh0756/Autonomous-Warehouse-Management-Robot/README.md

 <hr>

 <h2>Credits</h2>
-<p>Developed by Samarjeet Singh as part of a final-year engineering project.
+<p>Developed by Samarjeet Singh and Vasu Jindal as part of a final-year engineering project.
 Inspired by the potential of real-world smart warehouse automation using simple hardware.</p>